 To create your Google Play developer account, pay the fee, and review the agreements, follow Google's documentation.

 Create a listing

-Visit the Google Play console. and log in.
-You will see a button labeled Create App; click this button.
+Visit the Google Play console.
+You will see a button labeled Publish an Android App on Google Play or a button to Create Application.
+Click it.